Bixal/uswds-screener-prototyping-tool/README.md

 ## Features

 - **Custom questions**: Set up any number of questions with their own answer text, related resources, and pathing based on responses.
+(Radio buttons only for now.)
 - **Simple logic flow**: For each answer, direct people to the next question, an exit page, or jump ahead to the success page.
 - **Linked resources**: Each question and exit page can include resource content stored in its own plain-text pages.
 - **Step indictor**: Show people where they are in the process, even if you're not building the whole thing.